zenarvus/mandos/README.md

 ## Comparison With Hugo
 **No Full Rebuilds**
-- **Hugo:** As a static site generator, content changes often require a full rebuild.
-Build times increase as the website grows.
+- **Hugo:** As a static site generator, content changes can require a full rebuild, and build times will increase as the website grows.
 - **Mandos:** Operates as a live server.
 Content changes are automatically indexed and served in real time.
 It utilizes incremental builds, eliminating the need for a full rebuild step.
-This is more efficient for large websites and frequent updates.
+This is more efficient than Hugo for large and/or dynamic websites.

-***Built-In Dynamic Querying**
+**Built-In Dynamic Querying**
 - **Hugo:** Only static content.
 External tools are required for dynamic queries and searches.
 - **Mandos:** Built on SQLite with optional FTS5 (Full-Text Search) support.
 This allows for complex SQL queries and robust content searching directly within the templates.